History

 • Promote a community-wide commitment to the goal of ending homelessness

-• Provide funding for efforts for re-housing individuals and families experiencing homelessness
+• Provide funding for efforts for re-housing individuals and families experiencing homelessness, or at-risk of homelessness

-• Promote access to and effect utilization of mainstream programs by individuals and families experiencing homelessness
+• Promote access to and effect utilization of mainstream programs by individuals and families experiencing homelessness, or at-risk of homelessness

 Collaborative Applicant / Lead Agency